NGC 1003

 NGC 1003 is a spiral galaxy at the western edge of the Perseus constellation.
 It is located at a distance of about 36 million light years from the Milky Way and is receding with a heliocentric radial velocity of 624 km/s.
 This galaxy was discovered by the Anglo-German astronomer William Herschel on October 6, 1784, who described it as "pretty faint, large, extended 90°±, much brighter middle, mottled but not resolved".
 It is a member of the NGC 1023 group of galaxies.

 The morphological class of NGC 1003 is SAcd, which means it is an unbarred spiral galaxy (SA) with somewhat loosely-wound spiral arms (cd).
 It is inclined by an angle of 70° to the line of sight from the Earth, with the major axis aligned along a position angle of 276°.
 The visual disk of the galaxy shows a substantial warping in the eastern side, turning it almost face on.
 The estimated star formation rate is 0.40 solar mass·yr−1.
 It has a virial mass of 3×10^12 solar mass and a mass-to-light ratio of 0.7.

-A type Ia supernova was discovered in the galaxy by F. Zwicky in 1937, and subsequently designated SN 1937D.
+Supernova

+One supernova has been observed in NGC 1003: SN 1937D (Type Ia, mag.
+10.5) was discovered by Fritz Zwicky on 9 September 1937.